Thursday, June 26, 2014

 Memories in the Making art auction benefits Alzheimer's research

-A Duke Beardsley painting fetches a pretty penny on the open market.
-So did the one he donated to Memories in the Making.
+did the one he donated to Memories in the Making.
 Tom O'Donnell, who ...

 Susie Gorman, Executive Director, Alzheimer's Association, West Texas Chapter